Sock Marks: Why They Happen & What to Do About Them

 Ultra runner and inclusivity advocate Mirna Valerio

 If your Darn Tough sock is leaving unwanted marks due to a fit issue, we want to help.
-Our Customer Service team is eager to answer your questions and help you find the best fit for you.
+Our Customer Service team is eager to answer your questions and help you find the best sock fit for you.

 TL; DR